rugbyprof/Mwsu-Web-Dev/Assignments/005-Program3.md

 - Using the documentation from [here](https://github.com/mevdschee/php-crud-api) complete the following requests using curl commands.
 - Place your answers in a file called `curl_answers.txt` in your project folder.
-- Also when you see "existing value" choose a value that you know exists in your data base.
+- When you see "existing value" choose a value that you know exists in your data base.
+- The documentation has you use the `filter[]=...` to specify multiple filters.
+When you want to run a curl command with square brackets in the url, put `--globoff` in your command like so: `curl --globoff -X "GET" .....`.
+If you have some doubts, you can run your command from a browser address bar to check as well.

 1. Find user with email matching "existing value"
 2. Add a new user with the following information: